 - Right to Seek Redressal: The right to get relief against unfair trade practice or exploitation.

-- Right to Education: The right to be educated about rights of a consumer.
+- Right to Education: The right to be educated about the rights of a consumer.

-Documents regarding Consumer Protection Act in Hindi and English can be downloaded from here
+Documents regarding the Consumer Protection Act can be downloaded from here

 Duties of consumers in India

-Along with the Rights of consumer here are the some responsibilities of the consumer which should be followed..
+Along with the Rights of the consumer, here are some responsibilities of the consumer, which should be followed.

 - Illiteracy and Ignorance: Consumers in India are mostly illiterate and ignorant.
 They do not understand their rights.
 So its our duty to know about our rights and to use it in the right place.

-- Unorganized Consumers: In India consumers are widely dispersed and are not united.
-They are at the mercy of businessmen.
+- Unorganized Consumers: In India, consumers are widely dispersed and are not united.
+They are at the mercy of businesspeople.
 On the other hand, producers and traders are organized and powerful.

-- Spurious Goods: There is increasing supply of duplicate products.
-It is very difficult for an ordinary consumer to distinguish between a genuine product and its imitation.
+- Spurious Goods: There is an increasing supply of duplicate products.
+It is challenging for an ordinary consumer to distinguish between a genuine product and its imitation.
 It is necessary to protect consumers from such exploitation by ensuring compliance with prescribed norms of quality and safety.
-Always check the norms of the product.
+Always check the standards of the product.

-- Malpractices of Businessmen: Only consumer can avoid and stop the mal practises of the businessmen by opposing them.
-So this is one of the duty of consume
+- Malpractices of Businessmen: Only a consumer can avoid and stop the malpractices of the businessmen by opposing them.
+So this is one of the duties of consumer

 Where consumers can file complaints: